How Long Can You Keep a Dumpster Rental? Rental Periods & Extensions Explained

 Here's exactly how rental periods work, when to request more time upfront, and how to avoid paying for days you didn't use.

-The 7-day clock starts on delivery day.
-If you know on Day 4 that you need more time, call us — we can add days to your rental before the window closes.
+The rental clock starts on delivery day.
+If you know you need more time, call us before the pickup deadline — we can add days to your rental before the window closes.

 When to request a longer rental upfront

-The per-day extension rate is usually higher than the daily rate embedded in a pre-arranged extended rental.
-If you know your project will take more than 7 days, say so when you book — we can structure a 10-day or 14-day rental at a lower total cost than adding 3–7 days as extensions.
+The per-day extension rate is usually higher than arranging extra time upfront.
+If you know your project will take more than 3 days, or more than 4 days for a weekend drop-off, say so when you book so we can price the timeline correctly.

-Request 10–14 days upfront if your project involves:
+Request extra days upfront if your project involves:

 Projects that typically need more time

 An estate cleanout involves more decision-making than a regular cleanout.
 Family members may need to visit the property across multiple days to identify items they want to keep, donate, or sell.
-We see many estate cleanout customers who book a 7-day rental and call for an extension on Day 5.
-If family coordination is involved, book 14–21 days to avoid the rush.
+If family coordination is involved, ask about extra rental days upfront to avoid the rush.

 Contractor-managed renovations often run on time.
 DIY renovations almost never do.
-If you're tiling your own bathroom or demoing a kitchen yourself on evenings and weekends, build in at least 10 days — and don't count on being done by Day 7.
+If you're tiling your own bathroom or demoing a kitchen yourself on evenings and weekends, build in extra time before delivery instead of waiting until the last day.

 Construction debris on contractor projects: use swap service